-Description: The Chemistry 111 curriculum is the same as the Chemistry 112 curriculum but the course is enriched which requires an increased depth of understanding and a greater development of investigative techniques rather than an increase in factual knowledge.
+Description: The Chemistry 111 curriculum is the same as the Chemistry 112 curriculum, but the course is enriched which requires an increased depth of understanding and a greater development of investigative techniques rather than an

 Description: Through lecture and lab components an introduction to mechanics, momentum, energy and waves will be explored.
 Describing the motion of objects requires understanding of position, displacement, velocity, and acceleration and the connection between them.